Bitextual work

-The term "bitextual work", or more specifically, "bitextual poetry", should not be confused with the term "bidirectional poetry", which is a genre of poetry in Sanskrit in which each stanza can be read both from left to right as well as from right to left, with the two readings giving totally different meanings.
+The term "bitextual work," or more specifically "bitextual poetry," should not be confused with "bidirectional poetry," a genre of Sanskrit poetry in which each stanza can be read both from left to right and from right to left, with the two readings yielding different meanings.
 The poem Rāmakṛṣṇavilomakāvyaṃ (c.
 1580) by Sūryadāsa is a well-known example of bidirectional poetry.